jorotyn/arcane-ascension/README.md

-# Arcane Ascendance - Idle Magic RPG
+# Arcane Ascension - Idle Magic RPG

-Welcome, aspiring mage, to Arcane Ascendance!
+Welcome, aspiring mage, to Arcane Ascension!
 Embark on an epic journey to master diverse and powerful schools of magic.
 Passively train your skills, gather arcane resources, manage your vital mana, and equip mighty gear to enhance your abilities.
 Delve into a rich magical world that continues to progress even when you're away.

 ## ✨ Features